Rasperrypie00/Rasperrypie00/README.md

 <details>
 <summary>Not important information</summary>

-> Big sus is the one who will say the world
+> Big sus is the one who will save the world

 -Obama